intcreator/markdown-element/README.md

 - Is it possible to get rid of the `<div slot="markdown-html"></div>` and still allow users to easily style the contents of `<markdown-element>` with custom styles?
 - Dynamically update markdown when changed in the script tag (if possible) or find another way to dynamically update multiline-markdown
+- Address security issues—Commonmark.js does not sanitize Markdown input by default, so this should at least be an option the user can select on `<markdown-element>`

 ## Contributing

+Let's make this element even better!
+Want to help?
+Found a problem?
 Open an issue or contact me on the Polymer Slack, Twitter, etc. @intcreator.